 A few practical takeaways:

-1. Don't dismiss .ai as the cheap alternative anymore.
-It's an actively traded TLD with publicly reported sales above seven figures and a price floor that's risen visibly inside one quarter.
+- Don't dismiss .ai as the cheap alternative anymore.
+It's an actively traded TLD with publicly reported sales above seven figures and a quarter of this year's top-20 slots.
 Check out our .ai TLD page for more info on the registration count and aftermarket trend data.

-2. Read the DR before you offer.
+- Read the Authority Score before you offer.
 If a name has been built up over a decade, you're paying for that.
 If the metrics suggest it's a parked or placeholder name, you're paying purely for the word.
 Both can be rational.
 Mixing them up is how people overpay.

-3. Plan for the upgrade path.
+- Plan for the upgrade path.
 If you're starting on a non-.com because the .com is taken or unaffordable, accept that the .com is something you may want to acquire later.
-Two of the top 20 sales this year are exactly that move at different scales.
+Two of the top 20 sales this year are exactly that move.

-4. The short-generic-.com floor is not coming down.
-If you're holding out for Bar.com or Crude.com to drop in price, the data says you'll be holding for a while.
-Branchable invented words are still where most buyers eventually settle.
+- The short-generic-.com floor is not coming down.
+If you're holding out for Bar.com or Pub.com to drop in price, the data says you'll be holding for a while.
+Brandable invented words are still where most buyers eventually settle.

 Methodology